Flamenco Shows in Barcelona

 1. Tablao Cordobes

 This popular venue on Las Ramblas has been a favourite with locals and tourists alike since the 1970s, and invites musicians from around Spain to perform in its cavern-like auditorium.
 The crowd are pushed quite close together to the stage, and the result is an intimate performance – in fact the artists do not even use microphones or amplifiers.
-There are up to five shows a night, depending on the day and time of year, each lasting about an hour.
-You can choose to buy a ticket to the show that includes drinks, or one that includes a buffet dinner with 44 tastes of Spain.
-The food and drinks are not served with the show, but eaten before the show in their Arabic-styled dining halls.
-Overall a truly authentic experience right in the city centre, and probably the best Barcelona has to offer.
+There are usually 3 shows a night (7:15pm, 9pm and 10:30pm) each lasting 70 minutes.
+You can choose to buy a ticket to the show that includes one free drink with the performance, or add a buffet dinner with 40 tastes of Spain.
+The buffet is not served with the show, but eaten beforehand in their Arabic-style dining halls.
+Overall, a truly authentic experience right in the city centre, and probably the best Barcelona has to offer.
 Read more about Tablao Cordobes here, or simply use the button below to book tickets on Get Your Guide.

 INSIDER TIP: Another great advantage of Tablao Flamenco de Carmen is your ticket also grants you free entry to Poble Espanyol (usually €14) after 4pm, so you can also explore this cultural highlight before the performance.
 Poble Espanyol translates to ‘Spanish Village’ and this mini-town is a wonderful tribute to Spanish architecture, which also houses several art museums and exhibitions.
 Read more here.